-People always have an illusion about the print size of a picture saw on the computer screen.
+People always have an illusion about the print size of a picture saw on the computer screen when they create the printed paper box artwork.
 They believe that the print size and quality will be same as the one they see on the pc screen.
 If you are one of them and are planning to print some professional quality pictures, the article below is highly recommended.

 The print size of a picture can hardly be the same as the one you see on the screen.
 The monitor resolution play the tricks.
 Even for the same picture, the size displayed on the screen is different if the monitors have 2 different resolution.
 A monitor set to 800×600 will show an 800 pixel wide by 600 pixel tall image as a full screen image.
 On a monitor that is 1600×1200 the image will only take up 1/4 the screen.
 You might have thought it would take up half, but it’s actually going to be 1/2 as wide and 1/2 as tall (so 1/2 times 1/2 = 1/4).
 Long story short, the image will look much smaller on that screen even though the image is the same size.

 Well, so how do we know the actual print size of a picture since we can not get this information visually on the screen?
 To get an answer to this quesiton, we need define the concepts below first.